 If one were to ignore the “No Vehicles” sign and drive down the road anyway, you might regret it.
 You may get stuck, or seriously damage your vehicle.

-Here’s a video I found online which shows the road.
+This video shows the road.
 These people are clearly past the “No Vehicles” sign, which stands at the beginning of the path.

 This road may suddenly become wet, muddy and impassable.
 If you were to get stuck, recovery would be very difficult and expensive.